Are you a Christian who has backslidden? Here’s some encouragement from the Scriptures and from my own experience as a backslidden Christian.

-Are you in the middle of a mess?
-I pray this verse encourages your heart like it does mine.
+Oh, dear backslidden Christian, I pray this verse encourages your heart like it does mine.

 You don’t have to stay in the mess!
 Even better, God isn’t finished with you.
 He hasn’t given up on you!
 As long as there is breath, there is hope for renewal and restoration of your relationship with your Savior.

 Let the Lover of your soul love you back to Himself.